 Yes, one of those annoying people who calls you at night asking you to answer a survey.

 She did well.
 Career-launchingly well.
 Jam was consistently the top surveyor in a team assigned to gather information from US IT companies about their tech.
 Her task was to get as many answers as possible without the call being declined or the subject losing patience.

-The key to getting that much information?
+The key to getting that information?
 Keep the caller engaged.

-Meh, there was a script.
+Sure, there was a script.
 But Jam’s talent went beyond scripts.
-It was her conversation, getting respondents to lower their walls through rapport, exchanges that were also personal, relevant, that kept them talking about themselves.
+It was her conversation, getting respondents to lower their walls through rapport.
+Nurturing exchanges that were also personal, relevant, that kept them talking about themselves.

-Jam ruled it.
-After only about six months she was promoted from call agent, to quality control, now fine-tuning call centre scripts and creating development plans to train other teams how to get results.
+Jam Mayerruled it.
+After only about six months she was promoted from Call Agent, to Quality Control.
+She was now fine-tuning call centre scripts and creating development plans to train other teams how to get results.